 If a property is not sold at an Upset Sale, then it may be sold at a Private Sale from the county’s Non- Repository List.
 In the Private Sale process, a property can be sold at any price approved by the bureau and the pertinent taxing districts where the property is located.
 A Private Sale, like the Upset Tax Sale is not a free and clear sale.

 If a property is not sold at Private Sale by November of the same year as the Upset Sale, the property is then prepared for a Judicial Sale.
-Judicial Sales are conducted in February of the year following the Upset Tax Sale.
+Judicial Sales are conducted in the Spring of the year following the Upset Tax Sale.
 A property search is completed; owners and lien holders are given notice of the Judicial Sales; and the court is petitioned to ask that the property be sold free and clear of all liens, judgments, mortgages and encumbrances, except ground rents taxed separately.

 All properties not sold at the Judicial Sale after exposure to an Upset Tax Sale and Private Sale are placed in a repository for unsold property also known as the Repository List.
 The bureau must maintain this list and make it available to the general public.
 The Bureau may accept offers on these properties without court approval and published notice of the sale.